This set of Basic Electrical Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Magnetic Field”.

 a) Using a permanent magnet

 d) Using a permanent magnet or electric current

-Explanation: An electric field as well as the permanent magnet produces a magnetic field whereas a temporary magnet fails to do so.
+Explanation: An electric current as well as the permanent magnet produces a magnetic field whereas a temporary magnet fails to do so.

 9. Can we see magnetic flux lines?

 c) Depends on the strength of the field

 d) Only when the field strength is very large

 Explanation: No, we cannot see magnetic flux lines as the “lines of magnetic flux” is purely an imaginary concept to understand the magnetic field clearly.